 We utilize two livestock protection dogs (LPDs) to protect our sheep from predators.
-We live in an area that is rich with wildlife and predatory animals, including coyotes, cougar and bald and golden eagles.
+We live in an area that is rich with wildlife and predatory animals, including coyotes, cougar, bobcats, bears, and bald and golden eagles.
 All pose serious threats to our sheep and lambs.

 “Brinsa” the Maremma

 We bought Brinse from a very large ranch in Eastern WA.
 She came to our farm as a pup in 2016, replacing our older and very valuable Maremma, Bronte, who tragically died from bone cancer at age eight.
-Brinsa is still a pup-in-training, so she is often wearing a drag chain or stick dongle, to help curtail her urge to chase the sheep.
+Brinsa was a lot of work to train and very slow to mature, so for a year or two, she could be seen wearing drag chains, dongles and yokes.
+These kept her from running the sheep as well as digging out of the fenced areas.
+Now that she’s mature, she’s doing her job a lot better!
+But she is a semi-feral dog, and mostly avoids contact with people, even me!

 Good LGDs are Both Born and Made